Modibo Diakité: Fiorentina (loan)

 On 31 January 2014, Diakité joined Fiorentina on loan for the rest of the season.
 He appeared in nine matches (all starts) for the Viola before returning to Sunderland in June.

 Deportivo La Coruña

 On 3 September 2014, Diakité signed for La Liga side Deportivo de La Coruña.
 He made his debut in the competition on 20 September, starting in a 2–8 home loss against Real Madrid.

 Frosinone

 On 10 July 2015 Diakité signed with Frosinone.
 He scored his first goal with the club on 8 November 2015 in the 38th minute of a 2–2 home draw against Genoa.

 Sampdoria

 On 1 February 2016 Diakité signed with Sampdoria.

 Later years

 In January 2017 Diakité signed with Ternana.

 In October 2017, free agent Diakité joined Bari.
 After being released due to Bari's exclusion from Italian football, Diakité returned to Ternana, playing for them until June 2022.

 In October 2022, Diakité agreed to return to Rome, signing for Serie D amateurs Roma City.
+After suffering relegation with Roma City, Diakité left to join Eccellenza amateurs LUISS Roma, coached by Guglielmo Stendardo, a former teammate of his at Lazio.